stimulusreflex/stimulus_reflex/docs/hello-world/setup.md

 It is really important to **always make sure that your Ruby and JavaScript package versions are the same**!
 :::

-### Running a branch to test a Github Pull Request
+### Running a branch to test a GitHub Pull Request

 Sometimes you want to test a new feature or bugfix before it is officially merged with the `master` branch.
 You can adapt the "Edge" instructions and run code from anywhere.

-Using [#335 - tab isolation mode v2](https://github.com/hopsoft/stimulus\_reflex/pull/335) as an example, we first need the Github username of the author and the name of their local branch associated with the PR.
+Using [#335 - tab isolation mode v2](https://github.com/hopsoft/stimulus_reflex/pull/335) as an example, we first need the Github username of the author and the name of their local branch associated with the PR.
 In this case, the answers are `leastbad` and `isolation_optional`.
 This is a branch on the forked copy of the main project; a pull request is just a proposal to merge the changes in this branch into the `master` branch of the main project repository.

 ::: code-group
 ```javascript [package.json]